boltzmannlabs/molpro/molpro/shape_based_gen/README.md

 ### Generating similiar molecules based on their shape (Shape based generation)
 #### 1. Overview ->
 The generative design of novel scaffolds and functional groups can cover unexplored regions of chemical space that still possess lead-like properties.
 Here we are using an AI approach to generate novel molecules starting from a seed compound, its three-dimensional (3D) shape.
 A variational autoencoder is used to generate the 3D representation of a compound, followed by a system of convolutional for encoding and recurrent neural networks that generate a sequence of SMILES tokens.
 The generative design of novel scaffolds and functional groups can cover unexplored regions of chemical space that still possess lead-like properties.
+Refrence: https://pubs.acs.org/doi/10.1021/acs.jcim.8b00706

 #### 2. For training the model ->